hybridgroup/gobot-dotgo-2017/README.md

 ## Rover

-This activity uses a Sphero SPRK+ or Sphero Ollie as part of a remote rover system to explore the planet's surface, and to return data.
+This activity uses a Sphero SPRK+ or Sphero Ollie as part of a remote rover system to explore the planet's surface, and to return data back to the base station.

 ## Drone